frangucc/microservices-fullstack-seed/README.md

 - Make building the local environment super easy and implement hotloading with linting

 ### PART THREE - MAKE AN APP (OR STEAL ONE MUAHAHAHAHAAHAHA)
 + Reverse engineer the sound-redux app because that's what a real hacker would do.
 Build functionality into it.
-Currentl, I have noticed that this amazing app:
+Currently, I have noticed that this amazing app:

-++ Doesn't allow you to share an individual track
+- Doesn't allow you to share an individual track
-++ Doesn't allow you to manipulate the stores data
+- Doesn't allow you to manipulate the stores data
-++ Doesn't say Franchino anywhere when I send them this native feeling app in the browser ++ Doesn't have an adserver displaying my recent Readme file updates ++ Sound-Redux could use a couple pull requests from me.
+- Doesn't say Franchino anywhere when I send them this native feeling app in the browser
+- Doesn't have an adserver displaying my recent Readme file updates
+- Sound-Redux could use a couple pull requests from me.
 Will investigate whether I can wire the iOS player overlay can pass next to the Redux front end or if that's just not possible
-++ Sound-Redux could use a track overlay of sorts
+- Sound-Redux could use a track overlay of sorts
-++ Sound-Redux could use a take_selfie button for every track ++ Sound-Redux might like material-ui, it might not
+- Sound-Redux could use a take_selfie button for every track
+- Sound-Redux might like material-ui, it might not

 > ESSAY: The Future of the Mobile Web